 This went on for days.
 I wasn't able to study or work.
 I became agoraphobic and couldn't leave the house.
 The only relief I found was vacuuming, which I did for several hours a day.
 I think it was the combination of the noise and rhythmic movment that took the edge off the feelings of unendurable panic.
 As the days went on and my symptoms didn't improve, I became convinced that my mind had broken and couldn’t be fixed.
 I started to wonder if I could carry on.

-After months of mis-diagnosis and daily anguish, I was very fortunate to meet an experienced yoga teacher who understood what was happening to me.
-Thanks to his careful support, I began to heal and my lifelong respect and passion for therapeutic yoga began.
+After weeks of mis-diagnosis and daily anguish, I was introduced to an experienced yoga teacher who understood what was happening to me.
+Yoga wasn't popular at this point in the early 90's and I had some vague ideas about Indian gurus levitating and meditating in lotus position.
+But this teacher didn't teach me sun salutations or challenging poses.
+He taught me how to breathe, move and observe my mind in ways that settled my nervous system and reduced my symptoms.
+Slowly, I began to heal and my lifelong respect and passion for therapeutic yoga began.

 What are panic attacks?

 Panic attacks can feel like the end of the world, and they’re not ‘all in the mind.’
 The whole body is affected , with symptoms ranging from shaking, sweating and nausea through to chest pain, difficulty breathing and a pounding heart that feels like it’s going to explode.
 While panic attacks don’t actually cause a heart attack, the experience is no less terrifying.